gramaziokohler/coding_architecture_hs24/getting-started/README.md

 * Some antivirus software might interfere with the download process.
 In case of errors during instal, try to disable your antivirus momentarily, and run the installer again.
 * For a clean retry, delete the folder `Miniconda` (or `Miniconda3`) from your user profile, and try again.
 * On Windows, make sure you extract/unzip the installer first, and then run it.
 If you run the installer directly from within the zip file, it will fail.

+## Conda Tools

+We will be using conda as a package management system and environment management system for installing and managing software packages and dependencies.

+Find more information and how to use it [**here!**](conda-tools/README.md)